apostrophecms/docs/docs/reference/api/authentication.md

 ## Session cookies

-You may also log in and use a session cookie, similarly to how Apostrophe itself maintains user sessions.
-To do so, include `session: true` in the POST request to `/api/v1/@apostrophecms/login/login`.
+As an alternative to a bearer token, you may request a session cookie.
+This is the mechanism Apostrophe's admin user interface uses to log in.
+Session cookies will automatically persist across tabs, but there is slightly more overhead to each request.
+To use this method, include `session: true` in the POST request to `/api/v1/@apostrophecms/login/login`.

 ```javascript
 // Request inside an async function.